TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Introduction

 \section{Introduction}

-Meta-learning is a widely studied class of methods that enables models to quickly adapt to unseen tasks ~\citep{Finn2017-yu}, addressing limitations in generalization due to data scarcity during training phase~\citep{song2024towards,li2018learning,shu2021open,lu2021invariant} or distribution shift in the user environment~\citep{mann2021out,moulimetaphysica,lin2020model}.
-Although meta-learning methods guarantee faster adaptation than conventional methods, they do not account for \textit{safe} adaptations~\citep{zhang2020cautious}.
-In fact, they may cause inappropriate model updates in user environments, which raises safety concerns in downstream tasks~\citep{khattar2024cmdp,wen2022improved,yao2024constraint}.
-Consequently, This increases the need for explanation methods to enhance transparency and ensure the safe operation of autonomous systems.
+Meta-learning, or "learning to learn", equips models with the ability to rapidly adapt to unseen tasks, addressing limitations in generalization caused by data scarcity during training ~\citep{song2024towards,li2018learning,shu2021open,lu2021invariant} and distribution shifts in deployment environments ~\citep{mann2021out,mouli2024metaphysica,lin2020model}.
+Despite its growing success and fast adaptation scenarios, meta-learning remains largely opaque.
+Current approaches offer limited insight into which training tasks influence the adaptation process and final predictions, creating significant barriers for transparency, trust, and safe deployment in real-world applications ~\citep{zhang2020cautious, khattar2023cmdp,wen2022improved,yao2023constraint}.
+Consequently, robust explanation methods are required to enhance transparency and ensure the safe and reliable operation of autonomous systems.

-\if 0 The most commonly proposed explanation methods in the literature focus on explaining the model's local behavior around specific inference data points, treating the model parameters as given.
-Although these methods can be applied to meta-learning cases to extract explanations of the model's behaviors after the adaptation, they overlook the peculiarities of meta-learning~(Figure~\ref{fig_intro_a}).
-Specifically, when the model is adapted to a new task, local explanations, i.e., explanations based solely on the input data at each moment of inference may not support users in making effective decisions, particularly if they lack expert knowledge about the new task, potentially leading to dire consequences~\citep{adebayo2022post}. \fi

-The most commonly proposed explanation methods in this decade focus on local explanation: They treat the model parameters as given and explain the model's local behavior around specific inference data points.
-Although these methods can be applied to the models with their weights determined via meta-learning and adaptation, they do not cover the needs raised by the peculiarities of meta-learning~(Figure~\ref{fig_intro_a}).
-Because they are based solely on the input data used at each inference, what they can achieve at most is assessing and comparing the importance of the components in a single data, and understanding those explanations requires knowledge about those components, which is sometimes technical and of expert levels ~\citep{adebayo2022post}.
-This requirement is considered to limit the application area where local explanations can resolve the above-mentioned safety concerns of meta-learning.